vinitkumar/json2xml/README.rst

 .. image:: https://codecov.io/gh/vinitkumar/json2xml/branch/master/graph/badge.svg?token=Yt2h55eTL2
       :target: https://codecov.io/gh/vinitkumar/json2xml

-A simple Python Library to convert JSON to XML
+json2xml is a Python library that allows you to convert JSON data into XML format.
+It's simple, efficient, and easy to use.

 Documentation: https://json2xml.readthedocs.io.

-An earlier dependency `dict2xml` project has been integrated into the project itself.
-It helped in cleaning up the code, adding types and tests.
+The library was initially dependent on the `dict2xml` project, but it has now been integrated into json2xml itself.
+This has led to cleaner code, the addition of types and tests, and overall improved performance.

 Features
 ^^^^^^^^

-The library supports the following features:
+json2xml supports the following features:

-* convert from a `json` string
+* Conversion from a `json` string to XML
-* convert from a `json` file
+* Conversion from a `json` file to XML
-* convert from an API that emits `json` data
+* Conversion from an API that emits `json` data to XML

 Usage
 ^^^^^

-The library can be used in these ways:
+You can use the json2xml library in the following ways:

 .. code-block:: python